robinboncoeur/Art/docs/writing/Writing.md

 [ *Charlotte* ]

-I had just finished sticking the last pin behind my head and thinking my hair needed something doing when Celeste appeared in the mirror wearing a question mark.
+I had just finished sticking the last pin behind my head, and was thinking my hair needed something pins can't fix, when Celeste appeared in the mirror wearing a question mark.

 "Really?"

 "Celeste—"

 "No, seriously.
-You honestly think you should?"
+You honestly think this is wise?"

 I put down the hairbrush and turned to face her.
-I saw care and concern in her face, and not a trace of confidence that I was as ready as I thought.
+I could see care in her face and concern.
+However, there was not a trace of confidence that I was as ready as I thought I was.
 My shoulders sagged slightly.

-"But I *really* want to see the new Wardrobe!"

-Her mouth slipped slightly to one side as she studied me.
-Finally, she nodded.

-"Okay.
-Half day, Charlotte."

-"Half—"

-"That's it, take it or leave it," she said, picking up her keys.
-"And bring your meds.
-And no lifting.
-No hanging costumes on rails."

-"Sorting pins okay?"

-In the car, I focused on looking out my window so Celeste couldn't see my face.

-"A bit more uncomfortable than you thought it would be?"

-"How can you tell?"

-"The way you're sitting, for one.
-Your breathing, for two.
-You sure this is a good idea?"

-I shifted in my seat.

-"Please, Celeste.
-I want to," I whispered.

-The new Wardrobe building was a two-storey structure with a large carpark.
-Across the road was a waterfront park with stainless-steel barbies, gazebos and concrete footpaths.
-Even though the sun had decided to have a sleep-in behind clouds, it didn't feel all that cold.
-It was a welcome change from the stuff heat of Thailand.

-I got gingerly out of the car and followed Celeste to the front door.
-It was already unlocked: Mara was switching on steam press and lights as we entered.
-Her eyebrows rose slightly as she looked at me, and then, glanced at Celeste.

-Who shrugged.

-"She insisted."

-Mara pointed at an old MacBook laptop next to my chair.

-"Your ledger, now.
-Lisa wanted everyone to see her work, even when at home."

-The door creaked open.
-Sarah and Mum didn't notice me at first, but headed straight towards the tearoom, chattering about the price of the wool bolts that were coming later that morning.

-Suddenly Mum stopped and stared at me, her mouth open.

-I heard Celeste sigh.

-"Charlotte insisted, Lauren."

-Mum's lips pressed together and she shook her head.

-"Same Charlotte as ever, aren't you?" she said softly.
-"Indispensable..."

-"Mum."

-"We're doing a half-day today, Lauren," Celeste said.
-"Shorter, if it comes to that."

----

-[ *Charlotte* ]

-I had just finished sticking the last pin behind my head, and was thinking my hair needed something done to it, when Celeste appeared in the mirror wearing a question mark.

-"Really?"

-"Celeste—"

-"No, seriously.
-You honestly think you should?"

-I put down the hairbrush and turned to face her.
-I could see care in her face, and concern, but no trace of confidence that I was as ready as I thought I was.
-My shoulders sagged slightly.

 "But I *really* want to see the new Wardrobe."

-Her eyebrows rose.
-Somehow, she managed the over-the-glasses look without glasses.
+Somehow, Celeste managed the over-the-glasses look without glasses.

 "You don't get extra womanhood points for pretending pain is an old friend."